 Curation: aims at establishing and increasing the value of “EO Missions/Sensors Datasets” over their lifecycle, at favouring their exploitation through the combination with other Datasets and at extending their user base.
 It includes the activities for the definition of the preservation objectives, for the coordination and management of Data Time Series and Collections (e.g. from similar sensor family) in support to specific applications.
 It includes international cooperation activities.

-JGG: I note that curation defines preservation requirements (but not curation requirements).
+JGG: I note that curation defines preservation requirements (but not curation requirements) The curation requirements should be defined by the LTDP Stewardship (after this discussion).
 However preservation which precedes curation is tailored to the preservation and curation requirements.

 Analysis: